 Accordingly, we affirm the grants of declaratory relief as to the declarations that the Attorney General exceeded the authority delegated by Congress in the Byrne JAG statute, 34 U.S.C. § 10151 et seq., and in 34 U.S.C. § 10102(a), in attaching the challenged conditions to the FY 2017 and FY 2018 grants, and that the Attorney General's decision to attach the conditions to the FY 2017 and FY 2018 Byrne JAG grants violated the constitutional principle of separation of powers.
 In light of our determination as to the language in § 10153, it is unnecessary to reach the constitutionality of § 1373 under the anticommandeering doctrine of the Tenth Amendment.
-We affirm the district court's grant of injunctive relief as to the application of the challenged conditions to the Byrne JAG grant program-wide now and in the future, which included enjoining the Attorney General from denying or delaying issuance of the Byrne JAG award to grants in FY 2017, FY 2018, FY 2019 and any other future program year insofar as that denial or delay is based on the challenged conditions or materially identical conditions.
+We remand for the district court to modify the injunction to require the Attorney General to calculate the City of Chicago's Byrne JAG grant as if the challenged conditions were universally inapplicable to all grantees.
+As set forth in this opinion, as the grant is currently structured and implemented, that would require program-wide elimination of the conditions in the awarding of the grants unless the Attorney General establishes in the district court an alternative that would satisfy the injunction.
+Although that may have the practical impact of altering the grants of all grantees program-wide, that is an incidental effect of the injunctive relief that we uphold today, which is limited in scope to the plaintiff itself and does not grant relief directly to other grantees.
+We affirm the extension of injunctive relief to include the application of the challenged conditions to the Byrne JAG grant now and in the future, which included enjoining the Attorney General from denying or delaying issuance of the Byrne JAG award to grants in FY 2017, FY 2018, FY 2019 and any other future program year insofar as that denial or delay is based on the challenged conditions or materially identical conditions.
 We remand for the district court to determine if any other injunctive relief is appropriate in light of our determination that § 10153 cannot be used to incorporate laws unrelated to the grants or grantees.
 Finally, because the injunctive relief is necessary to provide complete relief to Chicago itself, the concern with improperly extending relief beyond the particular plaintiff does not apply, and therefore there is no reason to stay the application of the injunctive relief.

-MANION, Circuit Judge, concurring in the judgment in part and dissenting in part.
+MANION, Circuit Judge, concurring in the judgment.